 How it works Iulius Caesar Cipher?

 Before becoming emperor of the Roman Empire, Iulius Caesar was a prolific military general.
 He succeeded to conquer Galia and seize the power of the Roman Republic after he won the war against Pompey.
 For this, Caesar needed an encryption method for his messages because there was a possibility that the messenger was killed.
 He came with a shift letter algorithm that implies changing the alphabet letters with a key digit.
-For example, if the key is five the letter A becomes E (there are 5 letters from A to E).
+For example, if the key is five, the letter A becomes E (there are 5 letters from A to E).

 Frequently asked questions